 For some, text messaging is superior to all other forms of communication.
 You can stay in touch with others while keeping busy with other things such as working, streaming or gaming.
 There’s no obligation to be on the ball every second, and you can take your time and craft appropriate responses or end the conversation with a universally accepted “Gotta go.”

-If you need to send a text but don’t have your phone on you, no worries.
+No worries if you need to send a text but don’t have your phone on you.
 You can send a text from your computer.
 Tap or click here for five ways to send a text from your PC.

 Your text message databank may be full of memes and obligatory responses, but there are probably some messages that you don’t want to lose.
 You can back them up using your phone’s native apps and features or go with a third party.
 We’ll show you some options below.